Jfeldman34/AF3Complex/docs/output.md

     `seed-<seed value>_sample-<sample number>`.
 Each of these directories contains a confidence JSON, summary confidence JSON, and the mmCIF with the predicted structure.

+    **NOTE**: The following names may be changed to
+    <job_name>_<file_name>_without_ligands.<file_extension>
+    if the input data included ligands and AF3Complex determined that the model without ligands was superior to that with ligands.

 *   Top-ranking prediction mmCIF: `<job_name>_model.cif`.
 This file contains the predicted coordinates and should be compatible with most structural biology tools.
 We do not provide the output in the PDB format, the CIF file can be easily converted into one if needed.
 *   Top-ranking prediction confidence JSON: `<job_name>_confidences.json`.
 *   Top-ranking prediction summary confidence JSON:
     `<job_name>_summary_confidences.json`.